 Bow windows are similar to bay windows, with the difference being that they are curved rather than angled.
 This gives them a more rounded appearance and, in many cases, allows for more light and views than bay windows do.
 It is common to see them in living rooms and other areas where homeowners desire to take in a view of the outside.
 Depending on the style, bow windows are available in single-hung or double-hung configurations, and they are available in either vinyl or wood.
 They are also available in a range of different sizes as well as colors.

 There you have it!
 Some of the most common types of windows are available for your home.
 Whichever type of window you choose, make sure to select one that is made to withstand the weather in your area and that will be energy efficient.
+You can also try using double glazing Bristol windows which are energy-efficient.
 These eight window types are a great place to start your search.
 We hope you find the perfect window for your home and that you enjoy the added light and views that they provide!
 Here’s to a brighter future!